Korotoum-Coulibaly/Portfolio_landing_page/README.md

 ![Texte alternatif](images/logo.png)
 # Description
-The quotation generator is a solution designed to enable Cloud Steroids to improve its responsiveness and sales performance.
+The quotation generator is a solution designed to enable enterprise X to improve its responsiveness and sales performance.
 It comprises 3 components:
 -Customer interface, which is the platform used to generate data -Administrator interface, which enables configuration of the client interface